-Although biomass was the strongest predictor of grazing function for both functional groups, remaining unexplained variation in function ~ biomass relationships was due to biodiversity effects.
+Although total herbivore biomass was the strongest predictor of function for both croppers and scapers, remaining unexplained variation in function ~ biomass relationships was related to biodiversity effects.
 Positive effects of species richness on grazing rates, particularly for scrapers, are broadly consistent with recent coral reef studies which have uncovered positive biodiversity effects on herbivory (Lefcheck et al. 2019, Topor et al. 2019).
-The mechanisms underlying our results are, however, entirely different to those in small-scale experiments where biodiversity leads to feeding complementarity (Burkepile and Hay 2008, 2011) and intensifies grazing of individual fishes (Lefcheck et al. 2019, Topor et al. 2019).
+The mechanisms underlying our results are, however, entirely different to those in small-scale experiments where biodiversity has been suggested to lead to feeding complementarity (Burkepile and Hay 2008, 2011) and intensifies grazing of individual fishes (Lefcheck et al. 2019, Topor et al. 2019).
 By focusing on benthic plots, these studies do not necessarily extrapolate to entire reefscapes where grazing pressure is dependent on the size of the resident fish assemblage, which itself is controlled by the availability of benthic habitat and historic fishing levels.
 Therefore, our approach of integrating feeding rates with UVC data enabled us to generate reef-level estimates of potential grazing pressure across a gradient of grazing biomass.
 At this scale, we confirm that more diverse reefs have higher potential grazing pressure.
 Here, however, patterns contradict Lefcheck et al.’s (2019) finding that high species turnover raised grazing rates, likely because our LCBD estimates assessed turnover of species among distinct regional pools rather than among connected habitats.
 Across regional pools, we suggest that assemblages dominated by widely-distributed species have a lower grazing potential than those dominated by endemic species.

 Biodiversity effects partially explained why grazing function decoupled from grazing biomass.
 Decoupling was strongest in scrapers, likely because all fishes were assigned species-, genera- and size-specific bite rates (Lokrantz et al. 2008) and so scraping estimates were more sensitive to changes in species diversity.
-In contrast, croppers were more tightly coupled to biomass levels, due to a lack of bite size data and to the high proportion of individual fishes which were assigned average grazing rates.
+In contrast, croppers were more tightly coupled to biomass levels, due to the absence of bite size data and to the high proportion of individual fishes which were assigned average grazing rates.
 Indeed, we note that our definitions of grazing functions were limited by our generalisation across species with similar functions but different feeding modes.
-This may have been particularly problematic for cropping species which have well-documented differences in morphology, diet (e.g. detritivores or turf), and feeding behaviours (Choat et al. 2002, Brandl et al. 2015, Tebbet et al. 2017).
+This may have been particularly problematic for cropping species which have well-documented differences in morphology, diet (e.g. detritivores or turf), and feeding behaviours (Choat et al. 2002, Brandl et al. 2015, Tebbett et al. 2017).
 Nevertheless, the modelling framework we used to generate grazing estimates is a significant improvement on the procedure employed by previous macroscale grazing studies (e.g. Bellwood et al. 2011).
 By modelling genera- and species-specific bite rates from observations collected in several regions, we were able to leverage observational data in a hierarchical framework which predicts grazing rates of new, related species, given uncertainties in species, genera and body sizes.
 For example, we were able to assign bite rates to species observed in UVC but not observed in feeding surveys, with estimates that were informed by the feeding behaviour of closely related congeners.
 Such models could be further improved with additional feeding data on other herbivore species in different regions, and could even be developed to account for temperature controls on grazing rates (Bruno et al. 2015) that might confound comparisons of herbivory across temperature regimes.